zeredbox/ESP32-S3_arduino_tflite_micro_arena_size_finder/README.md

 When developing and deploying an on-device AI project on an ESP32-S3, two stages of the process require particularly careful choices:

 1. Choosing an AI model in Edge Impulse that can actually run on an ESP32-S3.
-Edge Impulse offers many learning blocks, model architectures, and deployment options, but not every combination is suitable for the memory and performance limits of this board.
+Edge Impulse offers many learning blocks, model architectures, and deployment options, but not every combination is suitable for the memory and performance limits of the ESP32-S3 board.

 2. Deploying the model as an Arduino library and selecting the correct TensorFlow Lite Micro tensor arena size.